marksunner/marksunner/README.md

 **The premise:**

 > In the deep Pacific, a routine core sample yields something that shouldn't exist.
-Marine geochemist Elena Vargas discovers microscopic spheres embedded in thirty-four-million-year-old sediment — objects that levitate below 200 kelvin, lock to reference frames beyond the ship, and slice through ceramic like glass.
+Marine geochemist Elena Vargas discovers microscopic spheres embedded in thirty four million year old sediment — objects that levitate below 200 kelvin, lock to reference frames beyond the ship, and slice through ceramic like glass.
 Objects that behave differently when isolated.
 When observed.
 >
 > Before Elena can secure the discovery, it escapes her — through a colleague's quiet theft, a keyword misread by dormant malware, and a military translation that turns quantum physics into a weapons assessment.
 Three institutions converge on the same find: one driven by curiosity, one by profit, one by threat.
 Each behaves rationally.
 Each follows protocol.
 And each sees only what its framework permits it to see.
 >